CapTomas/Proofo/README.md

 1. Click "Get Started" or go to `/login`
 2. Sign in with Google or enter your email for a magic link
 3. Complete the onboarding (enter your name)
-4. Click "New Deal" to create your first deal
+4. Click "New Deal" to create your first proof
 5. Select a template (e.g., "Lend Item")
 6. Fill in the recipient's name and deal details
 7. Review and click "Create Deal"